 Evaluators are classified as either member or public.
 Those affiliated with an ACICS-accredited institution are referred to as member evaluators and those not affiliated with an ACICS-accredited institution are referred to as public evaluators.

-In addition to program specialists, full team visits (renewals of accreditation, initial grants, and additional location inclusion) will include evaluators with expertise in student relations (SR), and educational activities (ED), and may also include distance education (DE).
+In addition to program specialists, full team visits (renewals of accreditation, initial grants, and branch inclusion) will include evaluators with expertise in student relations (SR), and educational activities (ED), and may also include distance education (DE).

 The Council recognizes the value of volunteer service and shows its appreciation to its evaluation team members by granting an honorarium.
 Evaluators are also reimbursed for approved visit travel expenses as outlined in the Evaluator Travel Reimbursement Policy and Procedures.
 For additional information on the accreditation process, go to www.acics.org/process.aspx.
 If you have questions regarding the role of the evaluator, e-mail firstname.lastname@example.org.